ABradRoberts/ABradRoberts.GitHub.IO/_posts/2021-07-10-the-pragmatic-programmer.md

 ***"Your conscious brain is aware of the problem, but your conscious brain is really pretty dumb (no offense).
 So it's time to give your real brain, that amazing associative neural net that lurks below your consciousness, some space.
 You'll be amazed how often the answer will just pop into your head when you deliberately distract yourself."***

-That realization - the brain is the world most powerful neural network, just let it do it's thing.
+That realization - the brain is the world's most powerful neural network, just let it do it's thing.
 I see this all the time, I'll be sitting at work writing an email and - ***BAM*** - I now know how to fix that broken exploit I was working on in HackTheBox, or how to fix that python3 code I was testing last week.
 It's incredible to realize that there is real psychology and neuroscience studying around this phenomena.

 *PSSSTTT - about to take your OSCP examination? or another Offensive Security cert? - take breaks!!!
 Had I sat there like a bump on a frog the whole 24 hours I would have failed horribly...
 I paced my garage for over an hour just letting my mind wander and out of nowhere, I had an idea that turned out to be the solution allowing me to pass :) it really does work!*